tsdebug/my-portfolio-react/README.md

 4. Open the local host link (usually `http://localhost:5173`) in your browser.

 ---
-*Engineered with React, styled with Tailwind, and built for performance.*
+*Engineered with React, styled with Tailwind, and built for performance...*